a-samir97/architecture-patterns-python/README.md

 # Chapter 7 (Aggregates and Consistency Boundaries)
 - Aggregate Pattern: is just a domain object that contains other domain objects and lets us treat the whole collection as a single unit
 - Aggregates are your entrypoint into the domain model
-    - by restricting the number of ways that can be changed, which make the system easier.
+    - by restricting the number of ways that can be changed, which makes the system easier to maintain and reason about.
 - Aggregates are in charge of a consistency boundary
     - aggregate job to check the objects within it are consistent with each other and with business rules and to reject changes that break the rules of our system.
 - Aggregates and Concurrency issues go together